 Kelly Fiveash reports:

-Read more in The Register.
+Read more on The Register.
+Also see coverage on Telegraph.